-Charlemagne overran the Lombard power in Rome had restored some influence to the Pope.
-In the year 800, Pope Leo III crowned Charlemagne emperor, hailing him as "Augustus, crowned of God, emperor of the Romans."
-The emperor in Constantinople also claimed to be the Roman Emperor, but Charles was diplomatic and played down his title.
+Charlemagne overran the Lombard power in Rome and became King of the Lombards in 744.
+He restored some influence to the Pope, and in the year 800 (thirty-two years into his reign), Pope Leo III crowned him emperor, hailing him as "Augustus, crowned of God, emperor of the Romans."
+The emperor in Constantinople also claimed to be the Roman Emperor, but Charlemagne was diplomatic and played down his title.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.